 You can always spike up the small pompadour with a drop of hair gel.

 The higher you ask your hairstylist to make your new tapered crew cut, the shorter you can leave the hair on top.
 Why?

 The secret lies in the contrast.
 The shorter you make the sides, the more prominent the top part will look.
 This very high taper crew cut is a great example.
 The hair on top is about 1–2 inches long but looks voluminous and effective.
 Consider spiking it slightly up or combing it over to one side.

 A medium tapered crew cut is a wonderful choice for men who like neat hairstyles.
 The shaved layer starts about two inches above your ears.
 The hair on the sides is slightly tapered, and the top stays rather long.
 If you leave the hair on top long enough, you can practice creating a fashionable comb over like you see in the photo.

 Whenever you are tired of spikes, crests, and other modern hair tricks, an elegant comb over is always ready to save the day.
 This medium tapered crew cut is suitable for men with all hair types.

 See how to give a simple short crew cut

 A tapered crew cut is a great choice for men of all ages and with all hair types.
-Make sure you know how to explain what exactly you want to the stylist.
-These 5 examples are the most popular and usable options out there.
+Make sure you know how to explain exactly what you want to the stylist.
+These examples are the most popular and usable ones out there.
 But you can come up with your own variations or ask the hairdresser to wield his or her imagination.
 Good luck!